UniversalDependencies/docs/_urj/introduction.md

 There’s a solid history within uralistic computational linguistics towards rule-based parsing.
 It should be noted that many of the traditional parsers can be relatively easily mapped to Universal Dependencies scheme.
-In the future we will provide software to do so (semi-)automatically.
+See for example [North Sámi](../../sme/) or [Karelian](../../krl/) for Universal Dependencies treebanks that have been build in this manner.